alessandrocandolini/sainsbury_test/README.md

 Finally, the total cost of the items is computed, all the information are stored in an instance of the ApplicationOutputDataPojo which is serialized and printed on the standard output.

+## Legal disclamer ##

+If this were not just a test, I should have put a legal disclaimer.
+Before doing Web scraping, always be aware of the Terms of Service of the website

 ## Who do I talk to? ##

 For information, feedback, suggestions, feel free to contact me at alessandro.candolini@gmail.com